johnnyw66/SAP2/README.md

 **staticdisplay.py** Builds 7-Seg Control line Rom for the Decimal Display circuit.

 **The utilities were developed and tested on Python 3.7**

+Coming Soon!
+SAP2 SBC Simulation
+---
+July 2024 - I am starting to code a SAP2 simulator in Python.
+Watch this space!!

 Thanks to...
 ---